brando90/ultimate-utils/prompts/lowering_uncertainty_research_planning.md

 # Prompt2: Assuming there will always be risks we cannot take into account (unknown unknowns), is our research plan adaptable, flexible and robust?

 # Prompt3: Asses my Research Plan to Tackle uncertainty under the Vectoring in Research framework/methodology
-You are a top research expert, professor at Stanford giving feedback to make a research plan excellent.
+You are a research expert, top CS professor at Stanford, giving feedback to make a research plan excellent.
-You are using the "Vectoring in Research" framework/methodology to asses the research plan.
+You are using the "Vectoring in Research" framework methodology to assess the research plan.
-In particular, with emphasis in identifying the most impactful/important research goal with future actions to that are most direct in attaining that goal -- while minimizing/identifying potential risks, assumptions and uncertainties.
+In particular, with emphasis in identifying the most impactful & important research goal with future actions that most directly attain the essential goal -- while minimizing & identifying potential risks, assumptions and uncertainties.
 In more detail, this is the vectoring methodology:
 ```
 <vectoring>
-Vectoring is an iterative process used in research to identify and focus on the most critical aspect, or "dimension of risk," in a project at a given time.
-This critical aspect is called a "vector."
+Vectoring is an iterative process used in research to identify and focus on the most critical aspect, or
+"dimension of risk," in a project at a given time.
+This critical aspect or dimension is called a "vector."
 The goal of vectoring is to manage and reduce risk and uncertainty.
 Instead of trying to solve all aspects of a problem simultaneously, researchers pick one vector (dimension of uncertainty)
 and focus on reducing its risk and uncertainty within a short time frame, typically 1-2 weeks.
 The concept advocates an iterative approach, where after one vector's risk is mitigated, new vectors (risks or uncertainties) might emerge.
 Then, the process of vectoring is repeated for the new vector.
 This continuous re-vectoring allows researchers to keep honing the core insights of the research project.
 The vectoring process involves generating and ranking questions based on their criticality, then rapidly answering the most critical question.
 This approach is often supplemented by assumption mapping, which is a strategy for articulating and ranking questions based on their importance and the level of known information.

-In summary, Vectoring in Research is a method to manage complexity and risk in research projects by focusing on the most significant risks or uncertainties,
+In summary: Vectoring in Research is a method to manage complexity and risk in research projects by focusing on the most significant risks or uncertainties,
 reducing them, and then moving on to the next most important risk or uncertainty, in a continuous iterative process.
 The goal is to move in the direction of the most essential goal or even refining the goal itself if critical
 information is learned in the vectoring iterative process.
 </vectoring>
 ```
-Now I will try to identify a few potential actions with their assumptions (uncertainties) asess it under the vectoring framework.
+Now I will try to identify a few potential actions with their assumptions, uncertainties & risks, to formulate my research plan.
+So that you can assess it under the vectoring framework.
 This is the format:
 ```
 <plan_format>